Partial identification via conditional linear programs: estimation and policy learning: Partial identification with conditional linear programs

 Under ignorable assignment of the instrument, the joint distribution of the observed treatment and outcome satisfies

-Accounting for the sum-to-one constraints gives $J = 4(L-1) + 1$ constraints with $K=4L^2$ decision variables.\footnote{We have written the case with a binary instrument and binary treatment variable here to reduce notational burden, but this can be straightforwardly generalized to multilevel instruments and treatments.} Here the constraint matrix $A \in \{0,1\}^{J \times K}$ encodes the marginal constraints and the vector $\bm{b}(x)$ encodes the conditional joint distribution of the observed outcome and treatment variables along with the sum to one constraint.
+Accounting for the sum-to-one constraints gives $J = 4(L-1) + 1$ constraints with $K=4L^2$ decision variables.
+Here the constraint matrix $A \in \{0,1\}^{J \times K}$ encodes the marginal constraints and the vector $\bm{b}(x)$ encodes the conditional joint distribution of the observed outcome and treatment variables along with the sum to one constraint.